Android 3DS SDK

 fun getSDKEphemeralPublicKey(): String?

-Returns the protocol version that it used during the transaction.
+Returns the protocol version used during the transaction.

 fun getMessageVersion(): String?